staltz/cycle-native-navigation/README.md

 # Cycle Native Navigation

-Cycle.js drivers that wrap `react-native-navigation`, to handle navigation between multiple screens with native support.
-These drivers build on top of `@cycle/native-screen`, so you're not supposed to directly use the `@cycle/native-screen` driver if you are using this package.
+Integrate your Cycle.js app with `react-native-navigation`, to handle navigation between multiple screens with native support.
+This library replaces `@cycle/run` and is not a driver, but provides some built-in drivers.

 ```
 npm install cycle-native-navigation